namahaz/warcrimes-in/content/about.md

 ### How

-To make contributions open an issue on our [GitHub repository](https://github.com/warcrimesin/warcrimesin.github.io/issues).
+To make contributions add a new issue on our [GitHub repository](https://github.com/warcrimesin/warcrimesin.github.io/issues).
 We recommend using an anonymous GitHub account to avoid doxxing.
 We also use GitHub to avoid DDoS attacks.

 —